 Series Editors: Sergio Figueiredo, Jason Helms, and Anastasia Salter

-The Comics and Graphic Narrative series publishes research and creative work addressing the theories, practices, and applications of graphic narratives across a range of disciplines in the arts and humanities.
+The Comics and Graphic Narratives series publishes research and creative work addressing the theories, practices, and applications of graphic narratives across a range of disciplines in the arts and humanities.
 This series aims to supplement the study the formal, aesthetic, poetic, and experimental approaches to sequential art.
 As Charles Hatfield and Ozge Samanci both note, treating comics and other forms of graphic narrative may be most fruitful when the form is considered as a genre that does something rather than as a medium defined by technical criteria.

 This series aspires to publish books in forms that have yet to be imagined.
 We welcome proposals that include innovative approaches to media and comics, particularly comics as scholarship, web comics (with their infinite and interactive canvases), and multimodal scholarly art objects.
-We seek to interrogate comics and graphics narrative both as a subject and method of scholarship, building on existing work of experimental scholars such as Nick Sousanis.
+We seek to interrogate comics and graphics narrative both as a subject and method of scholarship, building on existing work of experimental scholars, such as Nick Sousanis.
 We value innovation, rigor, argument, and transdisciplinary inclusivity.
 We realize that comics create opportunities to explore accessibility across various abilities and to a variety of intersecting publics.

 - Webcomics and digital distribution